odinuv/web/en/apv/index.md

 **[APV Course outline](/en/apv/course/)**

-Why two walkthroughs?
+## Why two Walkthroughs?
 Because there are many completely different approaches to build a web application.

-The classic [**Walkthrough**](/en/apv/walkthrough/) goes to the roots and is great for general understanding.
-THe [**Slim Walkthrough**](/en/apv/walkthrough-slim/) uses a PHP framework which represents a quicker way to the goal, but there is some magic involved.
+- The [**Classic Walkthrough**](/en/apv/walkthrough/) goes to the roots and is great for general understanding.
+It uses raw mostly procedural PHP and no PHP framework.
+HTML is rendered using Latte Templates.
+-  The [**Slim Walkthrough**](/en/apv/walkthrough-slim/) uses the Slim PHP framework.
+It represents a quicker way to the goal, but there is some magic involved.
+HTML is also rendered using Latte Templates.

+Both Walkthroughs share some parts (e.g HTML, HTML forms, SQL), the difference is mainly in the way the PHP code on backend is organized.
+Note that for **[APV Course outline](/en/apv/course/)**, the [**Slim Walkthrough**](/en/apv/walkthrough-slim/) is the current one.

 ## Goals
 My goals are: